nanjana/Healthcare-data-analysis---Excel-dashboard-using-VBA/README.md

 ## Overview

 This project is an **Excel-based interactive dashboard** for healthcare data analysis, developed using **VBA (Visual Basic for Applications)**.
 The project automates the creation of multiple pivot tables and dynamically generates charts to offer insights into healthcare data.
-The dashboard enables users to analyze various metrics such as patient demographics, hospital admissions, billing data, and test results.
+The dashboard enables users to analyze metrics such as patient demographics, hospital admissions, billing data, and test results.

 The dataset for this project was collected from **Kaggle**, a platform offering diverse datasets for data science and machine learning projects.
 This project demonstrates how Excel and VBA can be used effectively for advanced data analysis and visualization.